Spiral of silence: How does the fear of isolation function?

-Pluralistic ignorance may occur in some cases, another classic perspective on perception in which the minority opinion is incorrectly accepted as the norm.
-Group members may be privately rejecting a norm, but may falsely assume that other group members accept it.
-This phenomenon may cause a group to hold on to a norm.

-Evaluation of public opinion matters

-Our evaluation of a public opinion has an effect on our decision to speak up.
+Responses to disputed and undisputed opinions

 Where opinions are relatively definite and static – customs, for example – one has to express or act according to this opinion in public or run the risk of becoming isolated.
 In contrast, where opinions are in flux, or disputed, the individual will try to find out which opinion he can express without becoming isolated.
-Individuals tend to publicly express their opinions and attitudes when they perceive their view to be dominant or on the rise.
-Conversely, when individuals perceive that their opinion is less popular or losing popularity, they are less likely to voice it in public.
-What one individual decides to do affects all of society around them.

 Vocal minority and hardcore

 The theory explains a vocal minority (the complement of the silent majority) by stating that people who are highly educated, or who have greater affluence, and the few other cavalier individuals who do not fear isolation (if that is accepted to be the causal factor), are likely to speak out regardless of public opinion.
 It further states that this minority is a necessary factor of change while the compliant majority is a necessary factor of stability, with both being a product of evolution.
 There is a vocal minority, which remains at the top of the spiral in defiance of threats of isolation.

 This theory calls these vocal minorities the hardcore nonconformist or the avant-garde.
 Hardcore nonconformists are "people who have already been rejected for their beliefs and have nothing to lose by speaking out."
-The hardcore has the ability to reconfigure majority opinion.
-While the avant-garde are "the intellectuals, artists, and reformers in the isolated minority who speak out because they are convinced they are ahead of the times."
+The hardcore has the ability to reconfigure majority opinion, while the avant-garde are "the intellectuals, artists, and reformers in the isolated minority who speak out because they are convinced they are ahead of the times."

+Hardcore is best understood when the majority voices loses power in public opinion due to a lack of alternatives.
+People's opinions may affect narrow-minded views as a result of the hard core's efforts to educate the public.
+Hardcore may be instrumental in changing public opinion even though it is frequently engaged in irrational acts to prove their point.

-Application of the theory
+Real world application of the theory

 The spiral of silence has brought insight regarding diverse topics, ranging from speaking about popular culture phenomena to smoking.
-Considering that the spiral of silence is more likely to occur in controversial issues and issues with a moral component, many scholars have applied the theory to controversial topics, such as abortion, affirmative action, capital punishment, Mandatory COVID-19 vaccines and masking.
+Considering that the spiral of silence is more likely to occur in controversial issues and issues with a moral component, many scholars have applied the theory to controversial topics, such as abortion, affirmative action, capital punishment, mandatory COVID-19 vaccines and masking.